Hidden Hebrides

 Your guide will meet you at the front entrance of Aberdeen ferry terminal at 15.30pm.
 From here we will take the overnight ferry to Lerwick.
 Alternatively you can fly to Shetland and join us in Lerwick.

-We will spend today exploring the excellent coastal scenery around Sumburgh Head, the southern tip of Shetland.
-Our walk will culminate with a visit to Jarlshof, the islands' most important archaeological monument.
+Following this we will drive down to Sumburgh Head, the southern tip of Shetland.
+Our walk will include a visit to Jarlshof, the islands' most important archaeological monument.
 Like Skara Brae on Orkney, Jarlshof appeared from sand dunes after a huge storm.
 As the storm abated 4,000 years of history were revealed.
 Medieval, Viking, Pictish, Iron Age, Bronze Age and Neolithic structures are all here, often built on top of each other.
 The site is a fascinating place to explore, with complex underground soutterains and beautifully preserved Atlantic wheelhouses - unique circular Neolithic buildings only found in Shetland and the Outer Hebrides, and perfectly adapted to these islands' harsh windy environments.

 A wonderful hike to the remote Point of Fethaland, a wild and beautiful peninsula which marks the northern most point of Mainland.
 Along the way we will be visiting the remains of an old fishing station and admiring the courage of the islanders who went fishing for ling and cod in open rowing boats in the perilous waters of the North Atlantic.
 Set in the heart of a National Scenic Area, the views throughout this walk are magnificent.